 Five years ago entrepreneur Kei Kei Chan set up ergonomic furniture brand Ekobor to promote spine health awareness.
 Here she talks the key to good posture, managing work-life balance, and what she’s learnt from parenting.

 “Hi!”
-Chan said with the sweetest smile that extended into her eyes, striding forth into the room where I was waiting, her back straight and shoulder unbowed – the sort of down-to-earth, unfussy demeanour that instantly put you at ease.
+Chan said with the sweetest smile that extended into her eyes, striding forth into the room where I was waiting, her back straight and shoulder unbowed – the sort of down-to-earth, unfussy demeanour that instantly set you at ease.
 Even if a profile interview often requires that tiny bit of icebreaker, with Chan it’s almost like chatting with a dear good friend from the get go.

-An entrepreneur and a mother of twins, Chan is the founder of Ekobor, an ergonomic furniture brand under the umbrella of Ekpac, a healthcare supplier originating from Sweden over 110 years ago.
+An entrepreneur and a mother of twins, Chan is the founder of Ekobor, an ergonomic furniture brand under Ekpac, a healthcare supplier originating from Sweden over 110 years ago.
 Chan’s father bought out the company in 1983 and it has been supplying primarily the China market with all types of Sweden-imported furniture components and hospital equipment since.

 With such a solid backbone in the healthcare industry, establishing an ergonomic furniture branch focusing on sit-stand workstations came off as a natural move for Chan, and like all start-ups and businesses, her venture with Ekobor began with a stroke of serendipity.
 “I really couldn’t wrap my head around why standing while working was beneficial at the time,” she told me.